eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-general.md

 * [3] In addition an **event** message is triggered.<br/>
   The event describes that the change was applied to the **thing**.<br/>
   Interested parties can subscribe for such **events** and follow the evolving **thing**.

-A schematic view for the communication flow:

-TODO image

 ## Ditto protocol topic structure